ZIMO-Elektronik/MDU/README.md

 | Data (CRC)      | 4-byte CRC32                                |
 | Acknowledgement | Invalid address or CRC32 error              |

 ZPP-Update is used to transfer ZPP data.
-If an invalid memory area or a CRC32 error is received, there must be an acknowledgment in channel 2.
+If an invalid memory area or a CRC32 error is received, there must be an acknowledgment in channel 2. :warning: **Current implementations only support payloads up to 256 bytes.**

 ### ZPP-Update-End
 | Command phase   | Description                        |